 The Company has not historically provided employment contracts, severance agreements, change in control agreements, or other such financial security arrangements to our executive officers.

-We have no formal severance policy for officers.
-We may, however, from time to time, negotiate individual severance compensation arrangements in exchange for a non-compete agreement at the time of separation as circumstances warrant.
+We may, however, from time to time, assume an existing employment contract in connection with an acquisition and/or negotiate individual severance compensation arrangements in exchange for a non-compete agreement at the time of separation as circumstances warrant.

-Our long-term equity incentive plans also contain provisions for prorated or accelerated vesting of equity awards in the event of retirement, death, or disability, and in certain cases, change in control.
-SSAR grants provide that if termination occurs within two years of a change in control that meets the criteria of IRC Section 409A and the regulations thereunder, unvested SSARs will immediately vest upon the date of termination.
-The Committee believes this provision is necessary so the executive officers can focus on long-term Company growth and improving stock value without risk of forfeiture.
-PCSU and RSU grants provide that unvested stock units will vest on a prorata basis upon a change in control.
+Our long-term equity incentive plans do contain provisions for prorated or accelerated vesting of equity awards in the event of retirement, death, or disability, and in certain cases, change in control.
+SSAR grants provide that if termination of employment occurs within two years of a change in control that meets the criteria of IRC Section 409A and the regulations thereunder, unvested SSARs will immediately vest upon the date of termination.
+RSU grants provide that unvested stock units will vest on a prorata basis upon a change in control.
+The Committee believes these provisions are necessary so that the executive officers can focus on long-term Company growth and improving stock value without being concerned about risk of forfeiture.
+PCSU grants provide that unvested stock units will vest on a prorata basis at target upon a change in control.
 The Committee believes performance metrics can be disrupted and possibly become obsolete in determining the appropriate number of shares to vest during a change in control.
-See "Potential Benefits Payable Immediately Upon Certain Separation Events" on page 49.
+See "Potential Benefits Payable Immediately Upon Certain Separation Events" on page 52.
 These provisions apply similarly to all plan participants, including those below the executive officer level.